- The Asian longhorned beetle attacks dozens of species from 15 plant families, especially maples, elms, and willows

 - Asian longhorned beetles continue to be detected in wooden packaging, despite regulations intended to prevent their presence.

 Outbreaks of the Asian longhorned beetle (Anoplophora glabripennis) outside its natural range have been found 35 time – eight in North America (U.S. 6; Canada 2); 26 in Europe (especially Austria, France, Germany, and Italy); one in Japan.
 Sixteen of these outbreaks have been detected in since 2012 (Eyre & Haack 2017).
-Nine of these outbreaks have been eradicated (Eyre & Haack 2017).
+Ten of these outbreaks have been eradicated (Eyre & Haack 2017; APHIS press release October 2019).

 In North America, Asian longhorned beetle outbreaks have been detected in the New York City metropolitan area (including northern New Jersey), Chicago, Toronto metropolitan area, central-eastern Massachusetts, and southern Ohio.
-Several of these outbreaks have been eradicated – Chicago in 2008; New Jersey in 2013; and the original Toronto infestation (Eyre & Haack 2017).
+Several of these outbreaks have been eradicated – Chicago in 2008; New Jersey in 2013; the original Toronto infestation (Eyre & Haack 2017); and New York City in 2019 (APHIS press release October 2019).
 Eradication of the others is under way.

 All of the North American infestations were first found by homeowners (Haack et al. 2010) with the exception of the very small infestation in Boston, which was found by a groundskeeper.
 These detections occur years after the beetle became established.

-These eradication efforts are expensive; USDA APHIS has spent approximately $640 million on ALB eradication efforts since the first detection in New York in 1996 (Eyre & Haack 2017 for expenditures through 2013; annual appropriation levels for more recent years — $30-40 million per year).
+These eradication efforts are expensive; USDA APHIS spent approximately $640 million on ALB eradication efforts between the first detection in New York in 1996 and 2017 (Eyre & Haack 2017 for expenditures through 2013; annual appropriation levels for more recent years — $30-40 million per year).
 Cooperators have spent additional funds (USDA APHIS 2015).
-As of August 2017, authorities have removed more than 155,000 trees (USDA APHIS August 4, 2017 electronic newsletter).
-More than 36,000 high-risk trees have been treated in Ohio alone (Ohio Asian Longhorned Beetle Cooperative Education Program Media Update, August 25, 2017).
+As of September 2018, authorities had removed more than 180,000 trees in Ohio, Massachusetts, New York, New Jersey, and Illinois (USDA APHIS September 2018 press release).

 The risk of new introductions remains.
 Beetles in the family to which ALB belongs – the Cerambycidae – have been repeatedly detected in wood packaging moving internationally.
 Both U.S. and European data show rising numbers of Cerambycids detected in wood packaging in more recent years (Eyre & Haack 2017).